papyri/site-docs/gtypes.md

 _Example PN Link:_ [SB.14.11692](https://papyri.info/hgv/30884)

 For a backslash or inverted diagonal stroke.
+Not yet supported by EpiDoc stylesheet (consolidate with `*backslash*` first?)

 ***